NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Gunpowder Gauntlet.md

 Granted by [[Feats/Gunpowder Gauntlet|Gunpowder Gauntlet]]

-The target takes a penalty to attack rolls against creatures other than you.
+You take a penalty to attack rolls against creatures other than the origin.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*